mdeweerd/openfixture/README.md

   * 2D DXF files that can be directly lasercut for assembly (several organisations)
   * A kicad project for a test board (optional)

+## Requirements

+- Setup your path to run KiCad's python (or a python with pcbnew).
+- You may need to install some modules.
+  Either to your personal directory (example for ezdxf module, required for KiCad generation):
+  `pip install --user ezdxf`
+  Either globally:
+  `pip install ezdxf`

 ## Recommended workflow for KiCad
   1. Clone this repo if you haven't already
   2. Setup a project specific bash script (use genfixture.sh as an example), and/or add a `fixture.conf` file to your project.